rammah83/Password_Generator/README.md

 # Password_Generator
-A script that generate random passwords
+A python script that generate random passwords